-Transportation.
-Access is provided from Salmonberry Drive, which is under County jurisdiction, and is equal distance from South End Road and Central Point Road, streets which are under Oregon City jurisdiction.
+Safe access to the site is available on two frontages, from Salmonberry Court and Salmonberry Drive, and from S. Hazelnut Court.
+Future access to a newly-created lot could be taken via either street.
+The subject property is equal distance from South End Road and Central Point Road, streets which are under Oregon City jurisdiction.